By Tasha Mesina, Cindra Grooming Products

 Is volume important for Bedlington Terriers?

-The Bedlington Terrier coat is crisp, light, and architectural.
-Grooming should enhance that uniqueness through thoughtful product use, correct technique, and restraint — never by masking the coat with buildup or over-softening.
+Bedlingtons are one of the few breeds where I can tell within seconds of touching the coat whether the last groomer understood the texture or fought against it.
+The coat is crisp, light, and architectural, and grooming should enhance that uniqueness through thoughtful product use, correct technique, and restraint — never by masking the coat with buildup or over-softening.

-Every Cindra formula is designed to support precision grooming, so owners can maintain breed-correct Bedlington Terriers with confidence and consistency.
+I built my formulas specifically to support that kind of precision grooming, so owners can maintain breed-correct Bedlington Terriers with confidence and consistency, bath after bath.